-Recently, I surveyed nine long-time Kansas pheasant hunters about their preferences in pheasant loads.
-These guys have been hunting Kansas pheasants for an average of about 34 years in different areas of the state, so experience is not lacking.
-Since the focus is primarily on ammunition, I abandoned the shotgun brand, velocity and choke for now, although those certainly can factor into anyone’s ammunition decisions.
+Recently, I surveyed nine long-time Kansas pheasant hunters about their preferences in ammo for pheasant hunting.
+These guys have been hunting Kansas pheasants for an average of about 34 years in different areas of the state.
+Experience is not lacking.
+Since the focus is primarily on ammunition.

 All hunters but one favored the standard 2.75 inch length of shell.
 Two-thirds of the group preferred size 6 shot, while another couple preferred 5 shot.
-However, over half of the hunters listed more than one shot size preference, mostly hovering in the 5 to 6 shot range, so it’s probably safe to say one magical shot size number doesn’t necessarily put more roosters in the hunting vest.
-And more than three-fourths said the 1.25 ounce shot weight is adequate with a few preferring one-eighth ounce lighter or heavier.
+However, over half of the hunters listed more than one shot size preference.
+Most hovering in the 5 to 6 shot range.
+It’s probably safe to say one magical shot size number doesn’t put more roosters in the hunting vest.
+More than three-fourths said the 1.25 ounce shot weight is adequate with a few preferring one-eighth ounce lighter or heavier.

-If a hunter has a little more money to spend, he or she can experiment with such things as copper-plated loads and “Flight Control” wadding.
-Of course, every shotgun shoots a little differently as well, so patterning your gun with different loads and your preferred choke is important, just as it is with turkey hunting.
+If a hunter has a little more money to spend, he or she can experiment with “Flight Control” wadding.
+Of course, every shotgun shoots a little differently as well, so patterning your gun with different loads and your preferred choke is important.
+Just as it is with turkey hunting.

-By and large, based on these results, most likely a hunter will have a good, reliable load in a 2.75 inch shell with 1.25 ounce 5 or 6 shot.
+By and large, most likely a hunter will have a good, reliable load in a 2.75 inch shell with 1.25 ounce 5 or 6 shot.
 Experience will be on your side.